Skip to main content

 Toolset

-A set of tools defined by the environment that are installed as MCP servers into the harnesses that support them.
+A set of tools defined by the taskset that are installed as MCP servers into the harnesses that support them.

 Trace

-A trace records the message graph, rewards, metrics, errors, etc. When using verifiers for training with prime-rl, it stores additional information such as tokens and logprobs, built incrementally using renderers.
+A trace records the message graph, rewards, metrics, errors, and one per-call record (ModelCall) per provider exchange (its model, sampling, finish reason, usage, timing, and any error), etc. When using verifiers for training with prime-rl, it stores additional information such as tokens and logprobs, built incrementally using renderers.

 Documentation